jagi/meteor-astronomy/README.md

   });
 }
 ```

-What approach is simpler?
+Which approach is simpler?
 I think the answer is obvious :).

 Why the name Meteor Astronomy?
-As almost everything related to the Meteor is named with some cosmological term, so this one couldn't be an exception.
+As almost everything related with Meteor is named with some cosmological term, so this one couldn't be an exception.
 The model layer in MVC pattern is the description of real objects and the science describing astronomical objects is [Astronomy](http://en.wikipedia.org/wiki/Astronomy).

 ## Installation